 Keep in mind that getting a degree in something doesn’t imply that you get your hands on the latest technology, or findings.
 Studying is about learning the basics.

 Furthermore, soft skills are important.
-Most InfoSec people aren’t hoodie guys but social creatures.
+Most InfoSec folks aren’t hoodie people but social creatures.
 So, make use of any possibility to improve your soft skills.

 Finally, learn and improve your English.
 English is needed nearly everywhere nowadays.
 Do you need a certificate?
 There is no rule of thumb for this, however, it isn’t good if your interviewer switches to English during a job interview, and you can’t answer one single question.